ng-Classic/ng-classic/aio/content/guide/file-structure.md

 # Workspace and project file structure

-You develop applications in the context of an Angular [workspace](guide/glossary#workspace).
+You develop applications in the context of an Angular Classic[workspace](guide/glossary#workspace).
 A workspace contains the files for one or more [projects](guide/glossary#project).
 A project is the set of files that comprise a standalone application or a shareable library.

-The Angular CLI `ng new` command creates a workspace.
+The Angular ClassicCLI `ng new` command creates a workspace.

 <code-example format="shell" language="shell">